w3c/wai-curricula/content/designer/visual-design.md

 Explain how people with disabilities rely on layouts that adapt to different screen sizes, screen configurations, and style sheets to identify, distinguish, and process content.

 Demonstrate how content sequence, focus indicators, and target sizes adapt to different screen sizes, screen configurations, and style sheets.
-Emphasize that these behaviors need to be planned early on in the visual design phase.
+Emphasize that designers need to plan for these features early on in the visual design phase.

+Demonstrate how too many design elements can cause overload and distraction for some users.
+Demonstrate approaches to balance the use of too many design elements.

 #### Learning Outcomes for Topic